 Lemon Skunk is a cross of two different Skunk phenotypes, and it was created in Amsterdam by DNA Genetics.
 Some believe that is a cross of Skunk #1 and Dutch Citron Skunk.
 The result is a zesty delight with a THC content ranging from 15% to a formidable 22%.

 It is a sativa-dominant (60%) hybrid that also contains up to 1% CBD.
-Users describe Lemon Skunk’s effects as mood-enhancing and invigorating, without being overwhelming.
+Users describe Lemon Skunk’s effects as mood-enhancing and invigorating without being overwhelming.
 As time passes and the initial high dissipates, a gentle feeling of relaxation takes over.
-The good news is, this strain never becomes sedating or causes couchlock; therefore, it is suitable for daytime use.
+The good news is that this strain never becomes sedating or causes couchlock; therefore, it is suitable for daytime use.

 Tip #2: Growth Difficulty

 Experienced Lemon Skunk growers rate its growth difficulty as easy to moderate.
 Its sativa bud structure means it can handle a more humid climate, but it is also durable enough to withstand cooler temperatures.
-It is also naturally resistant to mold and mildew, which helps to make it a straightforward strain to grow.
+It is also naturally resistant to mold and mildew, which makes it a straightforward strain to grow.

 Tip #3: Growing Techniques for Lemon Skunk